Types of Mesothelioma Chemotherapy

 In one review of intraoperative mesothelioma treatments, the authors said, “The advantage of the [intraoperative chemotherapy] is that local effects can be enhanced whereas systemic side effects of the therapeutic agents applied might be reduced.”

 The primary benefit of intraoperative chemotherapy is survival time.
-Patients who receive intrapleural chemotherapy in addition to surgery have a median survival of about 35 months, which often leads patients to live longer than 3 years.
+Patients who receive intrapleural chemotherapy in addition to surgery have a median survival of about 35 months or 3 years.

 Peritoneal mesothelioma patients have even better outcomes from intraoperative chemotherapy.
 Studies have published survival times greater than 4 or 5 years.